Srivatsav1801/training/python1/week6/Readme.md

 ## How to Test :
 Here’s how to test the code manually:

-Run your program with python shirt.py.
-Your program should exit using sys.exit and provide an error message:
+Run the program with python shirt.py. the program should exit using sys.exit and provide an error message:

     Too few command-line arguments

-Be sure to download images.and run your program with python shirt.py before1.jpg before2.jpg before3.jpg.
-Your program should output:
+Be sure to download images.and run the program with python shirt.py before1.jpg before2.jpg before3.jpg. the program should output:

     Too many command-line arguments

-Run your program with python shirt.py before1.jpg invalid_format.bmp.
-Your program should exit using sys.exit and provide an error message:
+Run the program with python shirt.py before1.jpg invalid_format.bmp. the program should exit using sys.exit and provide an error message:

     Invalid output

-Run your program with python shirt.py before1.jpg after1.png.
-Your program should exit using sys.exit and provide an error message:
+Run the program with python shirt.py before1.jpg after1.png. the program should exit using sys.exit and provide an error message:

     Input and output have different extensions

-Run your program with python shirt.py non_existent_image.jpg after1.jpg.
-Your program should exit using sys.exit and provide an error message:
+Run the program with python shirt.py non_existent_image.jpg after1.jpg. the program should exit using sys.exit and provide an error message:

     Input does not exist

-Run your program with python shirt.py before1.jpg after1.jpg
+Run the program with python shirt.py before1.jpg after1.jpg